aviv-israel/Asteroids/readme.md

 ## Future features

-- Mobile support - Displays on-screen goiks to control the spaceship
+- Mobile support - Displays on-screen joystick to control the spaceship
 - Adding an option to save the results locally or on DB.
 - Added an option to login.
 - Added an additional UI option that is innovative and colorful.